Frédéric Boutet: The Amateur (part one)

 “Put up your hands,” the man ordered again.
 “Why, in costume!
 Nothing but the chicest for you!”
 He laughed.
 “But…but… Take off your mask!
 Take it off or I shoot!”

 In terror Marcel obeyed.

 “That’s right,” the jeweler said, pleased with himself.
 “You are Marcel Chambrun, my landlady’s son.
 Don’t move, or I shoot!”

-But already Marcel had sunk to his knees, sobbing, explaining that he was not a real thief, that he had more money than he needed, that he had been enraptured from childhood with sensational adventures of thieves and policemen, which the feuilleton and the cinema made all the fashion…and for that he’d only wanted to learn if he was himself capable of carrying out a daring enterprise, perilous and criminal…
+But already Marcel had sunk to his knees, sobbing, explaining that he was not a real thief, that he had more money than he needed, that he had been enraptured from childhood with sensational adventures of thieves and policemen, made all the fashion by the feuilleton and the cinema…and for that, he’d only wanted to learn if he was himself capable of carrying out a daring enterprise, perilous and criminal…

 A whole history, believable in its naivety, of a grown child whose youthful passion was larger-than-life heroes and their impossible exploits, the dream of imitating them…of finding his own too-happy life dull.
-Little by little he’d moved towards the realization, without grasping its gravity.
-He had prepared his act, as a small boy prepares an expedition against Indians; he had at last, for love of adventure and inflated pride, stupidly tried it, without believing events could become serious!
+Little by little he had moved towards the realization, without grasping its gravity.
+He had prepared for his act, as a small boy prepares an expedition against Indians; he had at last, enamored of adventure, inflated in pride, stupidly tried it, without believing events could become serious!

 Of his sister, married to an important man…

 Of the spotless family name, the insupportable dishonor…